ipsos-dsc/ipsos-dsc.github.io/iqtabs/README.md

-# iqtabs
+# iQTabs

-- welcome to iqtabs documentation
+- welcome to iQTabs documentation

-- Please refer this documentation for iqtabs
+- Please refer this documentation for iQTabs
 [Link for iQTabs Documentation](https://publuu.com/flip-book/489487/1099189)